 I’m not like Sybil.
 Though I can forget things that I’ve done or said, my alters for the most part are co-conscious.
 I’m highly functioning, or what would be called Functional Multiplicity.

 I was recently integrated some more — spontaneously.
 I wasn’t really trying to integrate, I just figured I would integrate if I was ready.
 I knew I was integrated more because the conversations in my head have become less erratic and anxious.
 There are literally fewer of “me” in my head.
 It’s really hard to explain, but I feel less weighed down by a large group.
 There are fewer arguments and questions in my head.
 I feel stronger and more sane, if that makes sense.

 I asked my System who was integrated, and was told by one of my primaries, that my entire tertiary level of alters were integrated with my secondary alters.
 Now, I only have two levels in the hierarchical structure, and I feel great!

 How did it happen?
 I let it go.
 I gave my situation over to God and kept living life as normally as I could in His strength and power for me.

 The Bible says that all things are possible with Christ, and now I believe it more than ever.

-Arriving to the house I was composed with my makeup done and ready for the gathering of people.
-Having had to talk myself out of turning around and heading home at least a dozen of times.
+Arriving at the house I was composed with my makeup done and ready for the gathering of people.
+Having had to talk myself out of turning around and heading home at least a dozen times.
 The first step out of the car was mine and then Ray came forward and in excitement went through the door making her presence known.
 Thankfully I was able to play it off and asked Ray to please behave.
-Then again at the time to eat, Ray served herself a big hunk of cheeses cake dip with cool whip, and sweets galore.
-Looking at the plate my stomachs felt nauseous.
+Then again at the time to eat, Ray served herself a big hunk of cheesecake dip with cool whip, and sweets galore.
+Looking at the plate my stomach felt nauseous.

 Several of my alters showed up to the gathering and some even came out but didn’t talk.
 It felt like I was on a spinning wheel that went round and round.
 Social situations are hard, but I survived, and I’d do it all over again.